huven/asif-format/README.md

 ## Table

 A Table consists of chunk groups.
+To determine the chunk group, divide relative offset by N * chunk size.

 | Offset (hex)   | Length (bytes) | Description                         |
 |----------------|----------------|-------------------------------------|